Washington Commanders Logo PNG

 2020 – 2021

 The emblem features a wide rectangle with the text centered within it.
 The logo is verbal and consists only of the football team’s name.
 There are golden letters on the maroon field.
 The words are arranged in two levels.
 The first row contains the initial fragment of the name.
 Type it in capital font with one-sided serifs directed to the left.
-The second line is occupied by the rest of the name and the real year the franchise was founded.
+The second line contains the rest of the name and the actual year the franchise was founded.
 There are small glyphs.

 2022 – today

 The modern Washington Commanders logo is maroon and yellow.
-It consists of a large glyph – the first letter of the football team’s name.
+It consists of a large glyph, the first letter of the football team’s name.
 The sign is enlarged, so it looks like a block of text.
 The inside of the stylized “W” is painted burgundy; the outside is gold.
-At the top left, the side elements have a one-sided spike—a sharp notch directed to the left side.
+At the top left, the side elements have a single spike and a sharp notch pointing left.
 Below is the full name of the sports club, divided into two levels.

 The word “Commanders” is highlighted with horizontal lines, superscript, and subscript.
-These stripes are a reference to the flag of the District of Columbia.
+These stripes are a reference to the District of Columbia flag.
 An inscription in small print occupies the first line.
-She highlights the team’s close ties to the city of Washington, where it is from, and where it is headquartered, even though the franchise plays its home games in Maryland.
+It highlights the team’s close ties to Washington, where it is based and headquartered, even though the franchise plays its home games in Maryland.

 At first, “W” was a separate sign not included in the official emblem, but then it became an independent identity element.
-Due to the structure’s specifics, it looks like a wide ribbon bent in three places.
-Unusual serifs, turned by the tip to the left, add similarities with the glyph.
-Together with the angle cuts, they convey the players’ progress and purposeful movement forward.
+Because of the structure’s design, it looks like a wide ribbon bent in three places.
+Unusual serifs, turned to the left at the tip, add a sense of similarity to the glyph.
+Together with the angled cuts, they convey the players’ progress and purposeful forward movement.

 In addition, the Washington Commanders’ emblem is a tribute to the military.
-As the team’s representatives note, military rank signs inspire their logo, so the massive letter has the shape of an inclined stripe.
-Such block structures are typical for the sports environment, but in this case, the graphic symbol is supplemented with text, which is less common.
+As the team’s representatives note, military rank signs inspired the logo, so the massive letter takes the form of an inclined stripe.
+Such block structures are typical in sports environments, but in this case, the graphic symbol is supplemented with text, which is less common.

 Font and Colors